Whanganui A Hei (Cathedral Cove) Marine Reserve

 Te Whanganui-o-Hei (Cathedral Cove) Marine Reserve is in the southern part of Mercury Bay on the Coromandel Peninsula in New Zealand covering an area of 840 ha.
 On the coast of the mainland, it stretches from Cook Bluff in the north-west to the northern end of Hahei Beach in the south-east.
 Its offshore extremes run from Motukorure Island through Waikaranga Island to Okorotere Island and the northern end of Mahurangi Island (Goat Island).

 Part of the marine reserve lies off the Cathedral Cove Recreation Reserve, which runs from the northern end of Hahei Beach in the south-east to beyond Cathedral Cove in the north-west.
 With attractions such as a natural rock archway and neighbouring beaches at Cathedral Cove, the area is very popular with tourists, and receives around 150,000 visitors per year.

 The walkway to the cove was closed due to damage from Cyclone Gabrielle in February 2023.
 In January 2024, the Department of Conservation said they were "not confident" the track would reopen due to significant damage to the stability of the ground in the area.
 An alternative viewing point was established, and the cove could be viewed from boats.
 The Mautohe Cathedral Cove Track reopened on 1 December 2024.
-The track from Hahei Beach to the Grange Road track entrance (Hahei Beach Walk) is closed due to ongoing land instability.
-For your safety, do not use this track.
+The track from Hahei Beach to the Grange Road track entrance (Hahei Beach Walk) is closed due to land instability.

+Cathedral Cove will become one of four natural attractions that will start charging entry fees for foreign tourists.
+Under the proposed scheme, foreign visitors will be required to pay between NZ$20 (€10) and NZ$40 (€20) to access the natural landmarks, generating up to €32 million to invest in natural sites.